whazor/Roundtrip/README.md

 # New: Tripchemy
-After using the below project, me and @Roconda started developing a version that scrapes from airlines directly and uses smart algorithms to directly provide routes.
-Check out https://nerd.tripchemy.com/ for an alpha version.
+After using the below project, @Roconda and me started developing a version that scrapes from airlines directly and uses smart algorithms to directly provide cool routes.
+Check out https://www.tripchemy.com/ for the latest versions.